Chaymae-ipynb/Chaymae-ipynb.github.io/index.md

 ## 📚 Sections

 👉 [**Research**](research.md)
-Rigorous write-ups of experiments and findings.
+Write-ups of experiments and findings...

 👉 [**Research Log**](log.md)
-Daily/weekly notes, observations, failures, insights.
+Daily/weekly notes, observations, failures...

 👉 [**About Me**](about.md)
-Academic background, interests, CV, how to contact me.
+Academic/Professional background, interests, how to contact me.